The Guest (2014) – soundtrack review

 2014 film The Guest has one of the best soundtracks I’ve literally heard in years.
 Literally.

 It’s the kind of soundtrack that makes me feel EXCITED and I want YOU to feel excited about it too.
-I find it soooo totally and utterly irresistible (and yes I’m saying that in the Marks and Spencer sex food voice).
+I find it so totally and utterly irresistible – and yes of course I’m saying that in the Marks and Spencer sex food voice.
+Standard.

 Usually I wouldn’t even bother getting the download.
 If I can’t have the case and the CD inlay, why fucking bother?
 It’s all on YouTube and Spotify after all.
 But – with The Guest, one thing here was different.
 I NEEDED THIS SOUNDTRACK IN MY CAR.

-So I could drive around pretending I’m…… I dunno really, just pretending I’m awesome I suppose.
+So I could drive around pretending I’m…… I dunno really, just pretending I’m awesome I suppose?

-Of course The Guest is quite a strange film, not your average ‘Liam Neeson in Taken’ type of thriller.
+Of course The Guest is quite a strange film, not your average ‘Liam Neeson in Taken’ type of stuff.
 I truly believe the soundtrack has a lot to do with this.
-It makes it more…exciting!
-Even when Anna’s daydreaming about David coming out of the shower, the music used might not be as thrilling, but instead is romantic and evocative.
+It makes it more exciting, more memorable.
+Even when Anna’s daydreaming about David coming out of the shower – the music used might not be as thrilling, but instead is romantic and evocative.